AhmedMagdyNoser/node-vendora/README.md

 It makes the `uploads` folder publicly accessible.
 Any file inside it can now be accessed via a direct URL.

 For example, let's say you saved an image at `uploads/brands/123.jpeg`, you can access it from the browser at: `http://localhost:3000/brands/123.jpeg`

-## Uploading Multiple Files

-To upload multiple files, you have two options:

-- Use `.array(fieldName, maxCount)` if you're uploading multiple files under a single field as mentioned earlier.
-- Or use `.fields(fields)` to handle a combination of single and multiple file fields in the same request.

-See this in `middlewares/uploadImagesMiddleware.js`.

----

-## Product Image Upload

-Now, We add file uploading support to the product module.

-Check the following files: `models/productModel.js`, `routes/productRoute.js`, and `controllers/productController.js`.

-You'll notice some small differences, as each product includes a _cover image_ and an _array of additional images_.

-Be sure to read the note in `controllers/productController.js` regarding image array updates during product edits.

 ---